Egypt court rejects army powers to arrest civilians

 Brotherhood officials said the army had agreed in talks that the election would be re-run only for the individual seats.

-The Brotherhood, Egypt's oldest and most organized Islamist group, often met army generals after Mubarak's fall on February 11, 2011, in an apparent effort to manage the transition equably.
+The Brotherhood, Egypt's oldest and most organised Islamist group, often met army generals after Mubarak's fall on February 11, 2011, in an apparent effort to manage the transition equably.